|James Adams Stallworth|

 Jan.
 21, 1861 – Former U.S. Secretary of War and the future president of the Confederacy, Jefferson Davis of Mississippi, bid farewell in a speech in the U.S. Congressional Chambers and resigned from the U.S. Senate.
 Four other Southerners also resigned, including Clement C. Clay Jr. and Benjamin Fitzpatrick of Alabama and Stephen R. Mallory and David L Yulee of Florida.

 Jan.
 21, 1862 – During the Civil War, Union Brig.
-Gen John Alexander McClernand returned to his base of opertions at Columbus, Ky.
+Gen John Alexander McClernand returned to his base of operations at Columbus, Ky.

 Jan.
 21, 1863 - Rebels recaptured Sabine Pass, Texas, and opened an important port for the Confederacy.
 Two Confederate ships, the Bell and Uncle Ben, drove away two Union ships, the Morning Light and Velocity.
 The event is known as the First Battle of Sabine Pass.

 Jan.
 21, 1863 – A skirmish was fought in the vicinity of Columbia, Mo. and on the Shelbyville Pike, Tenn.
 A three-day Federal reconnaissance began between Murfreesborough and Cainsville, Tenn.
 Union Maj.
 Gen. Fitz John Porter was officially cashiered from the Union Army by order of President Lincoln.
-This order will be revoked in 1879 after a military review and Porter will be reinstated as a Colonel in the Regular Army in 1886 without any back pay.
+This order would be revoked in 1879 after a military review, and Porter would be reinstated as a Colonel in the Regular Army in 1886 without any back pay.

 Jan.
 21, 1864 – During the Civil war, a five-day Federal operation began between Waldron and Baker’s ‘Springs, Ark., and a two-day Federal operation began between Rossville and Dalton, Ga.
 A Federal reconnaissance was conducted from Chattanooga to Ooltewah, Tenn., and skirmishes were fought at Strawberry Plaines and Armstrong’s Ferry, Tenn.
 A five-day Federal reconnaissance began on the Matagorda Peninsula, Texas.